Christopher Loizou, is a business executive and part time game designer, owner of the Cursed Empire IP and creator of the Thargos setting.

 Now, as we return to the realm of Thargos, Beard the Beast will rise to blow your minds and ear drums in a descent back into the madness that is… Cursed Empire.

-"When I first met Chris in 2001, I had no previous experience of gaming or any idea how big the gaming community was.
+"When I first met Chris in 2001, I had no previous experience of gaming or any idea of how big the gaming community was.
 Very early in our relationship Chris had explained that he had created a game originally in French that he would like to translate into English and publish.
 'Go for it'!
 I remember hearing myself say to him.

-Using creativity in my day-to-day work and having had experience in the past with website design it was only natural that I offered to help with the new site and I am thrilled to reconnect with some great old friends and am very excited to see what the future will bring."
+Using creativity in my day-to-day work and having had experience in the past with website design it was only natural that I offered to help with the new site.
+I am thrilled to reconnect with some great old friends and am very excited to see what the future will bring."